Natasha Kaplinsky: Charity

 Kaplinsky became a celebrity ambassador for the UK charity Save the Children in 2010.
 For over a decade she has been an active ambassador and fundraiser for Save the Children, travelling extensively for them around the world.

 She is a patron of the Bevern Trust and she is an ambassador for Wellbeing of Women.
 Kaplinsky is also Patron for the National Maternity Support Foundation and The Willow Foundation.

 Kaplinsky volunteered to record 112 testimonies of Holocaust survivors who had never spoken before.
 She continues to serve as a board member for the Holocaust Memorial Foundation.

 She was appointed Officer of the Order of the British Empire (OBE) in the 2017 Birthday Honours for services to the Holocaust Commission.

 In October 2018, Kaplinsky and Michael Sheen became vice presidents (an ambassadorial role) of the Royal Society for Public Health (RSPH).

-In July 2019, it was announced that Kaplinsky had taken on the role as Barnardo's President.
-Kaplinsky was welcomed into this position at the annual Parliamentary reception by Javed Khan, CEO of Barnardo's, as well as other celebrity champions.
-Kaplinsky said, "I'm delighted to be joining Barnardo's as the charity's new President.
-There are so many challenges for children these days.
-It must be frightening growing up now.
-They have so many concerns, environmental changes, the internet, difficulties breaking into jobs, and believing they'll never be affording a house.
-It's even harder for the most vulnerable children Barnardo's supports – like children growing up in the care system.
-My aim is to visit as many services as I can and meet as many young people as possible, to learn more about the challenges they face and how the charity is helping them."
+In July 2019 Kaplinsky was appointed as President for Barnardo's."
+She was appointed as Chair of The Royal Ballet School in October 2024.